Dutta Choudhury Partnership

 Rule 7

 The managing partners cannot promise results to general partners.
-What we can and do promise is that: a) Our investments will be chosen on the basis of value, not popularity; b) That we will attempt to bring risk of permanent capital loss (not short-term quotational loss) to an absolute minimum by obtaining a wide margin of safety in each commitment and a diversity of commitments; and c) we will have most of our net liquid worth invested in DCPL.
+What we can and do promise is that: a) Our investments will be chosen on the basis of value, not popularity; b) That we will attempt to bring risk of permanent capital loss (not short-term quotational loss) to an absolute minimum by obtaining a wide margin of safety in each commitment and a diversity of commitments; and c) We will have most of our net liquid worth invested in DCP.

 Connect